 4: Don’t Try to Pop Cystic Pimples

 You know this one already.
 You know it.

-Some of you want to argue with me right now.
-“But Anna, sometimes draining my pimples really helps!”
+Some of you want to argue right now.
+“But sometimes draining my pimples really helps!”

-Okay, if you are super careful and conscientious about it, there are some ways to safely DIY that pimple-popping.
-But let’s be honest.
-Are you going to be safe and sanitary, or are you just going to dig in with dirty fingernails?
+Okay.
+If you are super careful, there are some ways to DIY that pimple-popping a little more safely.
+But be honest.
+Are you going to be safe and sanitary, or are you going to dig in with dirty fingernails?

 In real life, most of us aren’t prepared to soap up to the elbows and perform minor skin surgery in our bathrooms.
-So picking at our blemishes only spreads bacteria and promotes scarring.
+So picking at our blemishes is bound to spread bacteria and promote scarring.

-And messing with cystic acne is even worse.
-Besides the fact that cystic acne is already more prone to leave scars, the depth of cystic breakouts makes them nearly impossible to drain at home.
+And messing with cystic acne is even worse!
+Cystic acne is already prone to leave scars, and the depth of cysts makes them nearly impossible to drain at home.

 Instead, all your useless poking and prodding can cause the cyst to burst beneath the skin, spreading gross pus and infection deep into your epidermis.

 Ugggggh.
 Please don’t.